locborgtus/xcountry-roadtrip-2023/docs/README.md

 We also find it fun to explore small towns with a Supercharger and experience the locale.
 Personally, a 300-mile range EV is enough for me.

 **Charging costs can be significant given the miles traveled.** A rough, back-of-napkin math suggests that Supercharging costs are similar to driving an efficient hybrid like a Prius or Camry Hybrid.
 Supercharging costs can differ wildly across Superchargers.
 In our experience, we have seen between $0.22 to $0.46 per kWh.
-We usually look ahead and check the rates along the route to optimize cost.
+Interestingly, charging costs usually tracks the local gasoline price (i.e. if gasoline is expensive in the area, charging cost is higher too).
+We try to look ahead and check the charging rates at multiple chargers along the route to optimize cost.

 | ![partial charging stats](assets/images/charging_stats.PNG) |
 |:--:|